 This event is organized and hosted annually by the UGA College of Public Health’s Office of Outreach and Engagement at the University of Georgia Hotel and Conference Center in Athens, Ga.

-2017 State of the Public’s Health Conference
+Highlights from the 2017 State of the Public’s Health Conference

 The 6th annual State of the Public’s Health (SOPH) conference was held Tuesday, October 17, 2017 and featured presentations from top national, regional, and state public health leaders.
 View the conference agenda here.